FantiGA/FantiGA/README.md

 This is Frankie Wu Jun.

-I'm a Chinese，currently living in Japan.
+I'm a Chinese, currently living in Japan.

 👨🏻‍💻Full-stack developer / 📷Photographer / 🎨Designer /
 🍵Matcha / 🍣Sushi / 🍜Ramen / Sashimi /